japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveWindowFrame.md

 Window Frame [f] must match the required frame [frame]
 ```

 .
-Copies the frame specification of `WindowFunction` to link:spark-sql-Expression-WindowSpecDefinition.adoc[WindowSpecDefinition]
+Copies the frame specification of `WindowFunction` to spark-sql-Expression-WindowSpecDefinition.md[WindowSpecDefinition]

 .
 Creates a new `SpecifiedWindowFrame` for `WindowExpression` with the resolved Catalyst expression and `UnspecifiedFrame`

-NOTE: `ResolveWindowFrame` is a Scala object inside link:spark-sql-Analyzer.adoc[Analyzer] class.
+NOTE: `ResolveWindowFrame` is a Scala object inside spark-sql-Analyzer.md[Analyzer] class.

 [[example]]
 [source, scala]